 The total number of Directors shall be established from time to time by the Board, but in no event shall there be fewer than eleven (11) or greater than fourteen (14) Directors.
 The Board shall include the (i) four (4) Officers, (ii) one (1) International Coordinator, iii) one Graduate Student Coordinator, and (iv) at least five (5) other Directors.
 All elected members of the Board have full voting rights.
-NARST covers hotel, meals, and transportation for Directors to attend the Fall Board meeting (see Handbook for specific procedures).
-For the board meetings held in conjunction with the annual conference, NARST pays two nights hotel stay for returning Board members and one night hotel stay for incoming/ outgoing Board members.
-The Board extends financial support for the Graduate Student Coordinator, President-Elect, President, Immediate Past-President, and Secretary-Treasurer for conference attendance in the following way: hotel and meal expenses while a member of the Board; transportation to and from the Annual Conference.
+NARST covers hotel, meals, and transportation for Directors to attend the Fall Board meeting (see Handbook for specific procedures), however funding for the Fall Board meeting is only provided for one JRST editor.
+For the board meetings held in conjunction with the annual conference, NARST pays two nights hotel stay for returning Board members and one night hotel stay for incoming/outgoing Board members.
+International board members (with the exception of countries within North America) can request an additional night prior to the board meeting to accommodate the demands of international travel.
+The Board extends financial support for the Graduate Student Coordinator, President-Elect, President, Immediate Past-President, and Secretary-Treasurer for conference attendance in the following way: conference registration, hotel and meal expenses; transportation to and from the Annual Conference.
 The Board extends financial support for attendance at conference-connected BOD meetings to Directors residing in UNDP countries at or below the BOD-approved threshold for reduced membership fees in the following way: stipends for airfare (set cash amount) and hotel stays (designated portion of rooms compensated by the conference hotel).
 The amounts of these stipends will be determined on an annual basis by the Finance Committee.